-While faculty and students experience traumatic events throughout their lives, the global pandemic and endemic racism have created ongoing, overarching traumatic events, heightened by each person’s individual experiences.
+Faculty and students experience traumatic events throughout their lives, and current events have created ongoing, overarching traumatic events, heightened by each person’s individual experiences.
 The result can be “a cognitive burden comparable to a full-time job,” according to some experts.
 How can we help our students learn as they (and we) manage this added cognitive load?

-The FDC held sessions in June to discuss readings on trauma-informed pedagogy and explore ways to support students.
-We reviewed and discussed the resources below.
-Please note that many require a UMBC login for access.
+The FDC held sessions to discuss the readings below on trauma-informed pedagogy and explore ways to support students, including the use of a syllabus statement.

 Sample Syllabus Statement